c2lang/c2compiler/README.md

     - parse hexadecimal
     + parse octal
 - pass Numbers as number? (no need to alloc str then)
+- TRY filtering duplicate strings, measure mem + speed changes -> during analysis, all string compares can be pointer compares!
+    -> filter in Context
+    -> need a LOT of pointer size!!
+    -> have some sort of tree (use u16 indexes, not pointers)
 - advanced basic feature-selection:
     - NAME=<value> -> value always treated as text
     - OR AND NOT in condition